ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_vxlan_vtep_module.rst

 .. note::
    - Tested against NXOSv 7.3.(0)D1(1) on VIRL
    - The module is used to manage NVE properties, not to create NVE interfaces.
-Use :ref:`nxos_interface <nxos_interface_module>` if you wish to do so.
+Use :ref:`cisco.nxos.nxos_interface <cisco.nxos.nxos_interface_module>` if you wish to do so.
    - ``state=absent`` removes the interface.
    - Default, where supported, restores params default value.
    - For information on using CLI and NX-API see the :ref:`NXOS Platform Options guide <nxos_platform_options>`